city-services

 Has this project already been approved by the District?

-According to the District's MOU, the land partner, Garnet Valley Ranch Ltd, is responsible to gain all land use approvals to allow for the HUB to be located at their property.
+According to the District's MOU, the land partner, LocalMotive, is responsible to gain all land use approvals to allow for the HUB to be located at their property.
 This includes both Agricultural Land Commission (ALC) and District of Summerland approvals.
 These approvals are currently not in place yet.

 What sort of equipment will the HUB have available for use?